 Rising waters, fast flowing currents and dangerous hidden hazards are all present with rising and receding flood waters.
 Move to higher ground immediately using alternative routes to avoid becoming trapped and respect the power of fast rising waters and the dangers of exposed drains and submerged objects.
 No driver or pedestrian should take a chance passing through flooded roadways.
-Parents should caution children that floodwaters hide the true depth and that manhole covers may be open and that small streams when swollen are very fast and deeper than normal.
+Parents should caution children that floodwaters hide the true depth, that manhole covers may be open and that small streams when swollen are very fast and deeper than normal.
 Knowing what to do when surprised by localised flash flooding will help avoid property damage, injury and drowning.
+For more, visit www.flooding.ie.